lu-se/vue-template/README.md

 This is the header of the page containing logo, search field, language switcher.
 Optional menus one on the top and one below logo and search field.
+Language switcher sets the key language in local storage to *sv* or *en*.

 #### props